 8. Paper document filings involve a spend of $20 per filing process.

-9. Over 80% of critical medical errors are attributed to miscommunication during care transitions.
+9. Over 80% of critical medical errors are attributed to miscommunication during care transitions which can be solved with healthcare automation.

 11. One-third of patients report that information from the original caregiver did not reach the specialist in time for their appointment.